BigDataBros/MSDS462-Griser/README.md

-An Android application to identify mushrooms/fungi from the phone/device's camera June 2022
+An Android application to identify mushrooms/fungi from a phone/device's camera June 2022

 The model was trained off of the existing model EfficientNet Lite #0 (https://tfhub.dev/tensorflow/efficientnet/lite0/classification/2.)